 What Are Some Good Meat Breeds?

 The two breeds that are the most common and best pigeons for meat are the King and Carneau.
-The White King matures quickly, is hardy, and the white feathers that make it easier to dress.
+The White King matures quickly, and is hardy, and the white feathers make it easier to dress.
 Some people favor the Texan Pioneer because they are easy to sex with due to the males and females having different colored feathers.
 Some other breeds that are highly spoken of are Homer, Runt, and Mondaine.

 You can see if there is a local seller where you can buy mated pairs.
 If not, you can get them through the mail.
 It’s ideal that they’re about 6-8 weeks old when you purchase them.